 Sudan is experiencing an outbreak of Dengue fever.
-Dengue fever is a mosquito-borne illness that spreads close to still water sources.
-As of January, the Sudanese Health Ministry reported 844 confirmed cases and 5,358 suspected cases of the disease.
+Dengue fever is a mosquito-borne illness commonly found near still water sources.
+As of January, the Sudanese Health Ministry reported 844 confirmed cases and over 5,000 suspected cases of the disease.

-The security situation remains unstable, with reports of looting, sexual assaults, and attacks on foreigners and international organization employees.
-Access to essential services, including hospitals, food, water, medication, and fuel, has been disrupted, and the telecommunication network could be unreliable.
+The security situation remains volatile, with frequent reports of looting, sexual assaults, and attacks against foreigners and employees of international organizations.
+The availability of critical services, such as hospitals, food, water, medications, and fuel, remains scarce.
+Additionally, the telecommunications network is often unreliable.